-Black Friday sales seem to get started earlier and earlier, and at an Alabama mall the early start meant trouble.
+Black Friday sales seem to get started earlier and earlier, and who knows if it will even be a thing this year because of COVID-19.
+Regardless, the intensity of Black Friday shopping has never ceased, and an altercation at an Alabama mall for that early start meant trouble.

-With people leaving their homes after a Thanksgiving meal to get to the mall, it just seems to allow more time for patience to be tested and tempers to flare.
-In Hoover, Ala., fights broke out at the mall that forced the shutdown of Riverchase Galleria, AL.com reported.
+With people leaving were their homes after a Thanksgiving meal to get to the Riverchase Galleria Mall, it just seems to allow more time for patience to be tested and tempers to flare.
+In Hoover, Ala., fights broke out at the mall that forced the shutdown of Riverchase Galleria, as AL.com reported.

-The Hoover police and fire departments responded to calls at the mall after 11 p.m.
-Thursday, a time when stores are normally closed.
-That call was in response to an apparent fight on the second floor of the mall.
-Rumors of gunfire spread on social media, but law enforcement on the scene say said it was someone shooting off fireworks.
+The Hoover Police Department and the Hoover Fire Department responded to calls at the mall after 11 p.m. on a Thursday night, a time when stores are normally closed.
+That call was in response to an apparent fight on the second floor of the shopping center.
+Reports of shots fired from a gunman with a handgun spread on social media, but law enforcement on the scene said it was someone shooting off fireworks during the chaotic scene.